grahamegrieve/ClinicArrivals/documentation.md

 The system works with multiple PMS software. these details are abstracted behind the PMS interface.
 The interface has the following features:

+# FHIR Interface

+The interface to the PMS is a FHIR interface (R4).

+## Running the FHIR interface

+Start the provided DLL.
+This connects to the relevant PMS autoamtically and starts a FHIR interface.
+The interface start function returns both the port that the FHIR server is running on, and also a GUID that must be used for making phone calls

+## Querying for appointments

+The fundamental query is to make a list of appointments for the day.

+    GET [base]/Appointment?date=YYYY-MM-DD&_include=patient&_include=practitioner

+This returns a list of appointments with

+* id
+* patient reference
+* practitioner reference
+* time of start & end
+* status code:  booked | arrived | fulfilled
+* comments

+## Updating an appintment

+The interface accepts a PUT on an appointment

+Only 2 fields can be changed:
+* status from booked to arrived
+* appending "Appointment URL: {{url}}" to the comments